Identity Does Not Control Execution

 The Core Principle

-A disciplined system executes mechanically.
+A disciplined system removes stylistic execution.

 Why This Fails for Most People